Smitten with the written word is he. But this is not entirely an innocent love that shuns all thoughts of material gains.

 “If some publisher likes your book, she will pay you for writing it, “I tell him about the rosy side of writers’ life.

 “Really!” he is excited and tells me about the book that he is writing.

 “It is really good.
 It is about an astronaut who lives in Australia and has a rocket.
-One day he lands in Japan and meet children there.
-Do you think some publisher would like to publish it?”
+One day he lands in Japan and meets children there.
+Do you think some publishers would like to publish it?”

 “Yes, it sounds interesting.
 Keep writing.”

 For a couple of days, Omar is excited and is seen writing at all times and in all positions: lying down in the lounge, cuddled in bed, sitting on a sofa.